 New York doesn't have a trademark seasonal draw per se – no matter when you choose to visit, you can and will find something to see and do.
 Keep an eye on temperatures and upcoming events to work out a time for your trip.

-Summers in the city are quite congested, as you might expect, which, when coupled with low-to-mid-80s temperatures, can make July and August hard to recommend if you intend on spending most of your time outdoors.
+Summers in the city are quite congested, as you might expect, which, when coupled with low-to-mid-80 degrees Fahrenheit, can make July and August hard to recommend if you intend on spending most of your time outdoors.